ELELAB/PDBminer/README.md

 # PDBminer

 ## Introduction to the Program
-PDBminer is a snakemake pipeline that uses a singular file as input.
+PDBminer is a snakemake pipeline that uses a single inputfile.
 The file must contain information about a protein of interest and its mutations.
 PDBminer outputs a ranked overview of the possible structural models in the Protein Data Bank and the most current version of the Alphafold2 model, if any.

 ## Dependencies